garrandall/popular-music-data/tracks/backyard-boogie-mack-10.md

 Put it down anywhere, take thangs for what they worth been a rider since birth, and the earth is my turf
 So I bails in the party, everythang is cool
-It's niggaz in the hood I ain't seen since high school And everybody gots stripes cause we all paid dues Crips, Damus, and other clicks and crews
+It's niggas in the hood I ain't seen since high school And everybody gots stripes cause we all paid dues Crips, Damus, and other clicks and crews
 Just gettin they boogie on, hoochie bitches gettin loose